This is my take on a subset of booking, appointment, PMS or reservation solutions for WordPress.

 Moving down the rabbit hole again :)

-Will be diving a bit deeper into some the solutions and their feature-set.
-Might split this up into multiple posts :) Will see, which of the developers is interested in an open review or not.
+Will be diving a bit deeper into some the solutions and their feature-sets.
+Might split this up into multiple posts :) Will see, which of the developers are interested in an open review or not.

 There are so many booking / appointment solutions out there, that its really hard to decide, which solution is the right one for your specific project and needs.